-Through her first four seasons as Northwestern head coach, Tracey Fuchs has spared no time in setting NU on the fast track to success.
-Under Fuchs' direction, the Wildcats have posted winning seasons in four consecutive seasons after finishing at or below .500 in the 13 years prior to her arrival.
+Through her first five seasons as Northwestern head coach, Tracey Fuchs has spared no time in setting NU on the fast track to success.
+Under Fuchs' direction, the Wildcats have posted winning seasons in five consecutive seasons after finishing at or below .500 in the 13 years prior to her arrival.

 Fuchs is a truly legendary figure in the sport of field hockey having won NCAA championships both as a player and coach and serving as a leader on the United States National Team for nearly two decades.
 Fuchs was on staff as an assistant coach for a Team USA squad that captured its first-ever Pan American Games gold medal and earned an automatic bid to the 2012 Olympics in London.
 During the summer of 2013, she was an assistant coach for Team USA at the Junior World Cup in Germany.

 In April 2014, Fuchs received the ultimate honor in the sport as she was elected to the USA Field Hockey Hall of Fame.

 At Northwestern, Fuchs has quickly turned the Wildcats into a consistent winner and regular contender for a Big Ten championship.